Daniel-DS-dev/CLUSTERIING/README.md

 # Unsupervised Learning (CLUSTERING)
+## NOTE: Read this first, it will only take about 5-7 minutes.
 * This a notebook explaining in simple terms, how to use unsupervised machine learning algorithms, specifically; Flat Clustering (K-Means Clustering) and Hierachical Clustering (Mean-Shift)